GLOBAL MARKETS-Caution creeps into Asian trading ahead of Fed decision

 By Swati Pandey

-SYDNEY, March 21 (Reuters) - A hush settled over financial markets on Wednesday as investors anticipated a quarter point hike in the Federal Reserve’s policy rate and awaited guidance on how many more to expect this year, while trade war fears kept export nations’ currencies on edge.
+SYDNEY, March 21 (Reuters) - A hush settled over financial markets on Wednesday as investors waited to hear how often the Federal Reserve might hike U.S. rates this year, while the currencies of exporting nations were rattled by fears of a full-blown trade war.

-MSCI’s broadest index of Asia-Pacific shares outside Japan added 0.4 percent after four straight days of losses, tracking overnight gains on Wall Street.
+MSCI’s broadest index of Asia-Pacific shares outside Japan was barely changed after four straight days of losses.
+E-Mini futures for the S&P 500 were slightly softer.

-Chinese shares were buoyant with Hong Kong’s Hang Seng index gaining 1.3 percent.
-Australian and Korean stocks were up marginally.
+Japan’s Nikkei was closed for a local holiday while Australian shares were up 0.4 percent.

-The market is convinced the Fed will announce a quarter point hike at 1800 GMT, but are less sure if it will signal three or four for the year as a whole.
+Global shares rallied for all of 2017 but have started this year on the back foot, hit by a combination of factors including the risk of faster rate rises in the United States and alarm over protectionism.

 U.S. President Donald Trump is expected to unveil up to $60 billion in import duties on Chinese goods by Friday.
 The move comes after Trump imposed tariffs on imported steel and aluminium earlier this month.